Cleaning GuidesCondensation Dripping From Oven Door: Why and How to Fix It

 Like any other appliance, your oven needs to be cleaned in order to continue functioning properly.
 Keeping it clean is just as important as keeping its mechanical parts up to par.

-Letting food and dirt pile up is also a great opportunity for bacteria to grow and can lead to a nasty oven smell.
+Letting food and dirt pile up is also a great opportunity for bacteria to grow and can lead to a bad oven smell.
 This bacteria can transfer over to your food and, in turn, to you and your family.

 Aside from the health risks, accumulated grease and scorched food will also cause billowing smoke every time you open your oven.
 This can cause some burns, not to mention the charcoal taste it can give your food.